aviafrid781/GlobeTech-Website-desgn/README.md

-## This is Globetech company limited assignment
+## This is assignmentm of  Globetech company limited
 ## Sample route used
 ## ReactJS  is used for frontend
 ## used React animation